Management Information Systems Course Offerings

 450 – Systems Analysis and Design (3)

-Prerequisite: MIST 201 or equivalent; and business administration major or permission of the Associate Dean for Faculty.
+Prerequisite: MIST 201 or equivalent; and College of Business major or permission of the Associate Dean for Faculty.
 This course examines systems analysis theory and concepts that are used to design and analyze different types of information systems from a technical and business perspective.
 Systems analysis techniques and design processes used by organizations are presented.
 The complexity of analyzing and designing information systems to support current and future business.
-Course previously taught as BUAD 446.

 455 – Project Management for IT (3)

-Prerequisite: MIST 201 or equivalent; and business administration major or permission of the Associate Dean for Faculty.
+Prerequisite: MIST 201 or equivalent; and College of Business major or permission of the Associate Dean for Faculty.
 This course covers methods for the analysis, design, and implementation of information technology projects from a project management and information systems perspective.
 Topics include investigating hardware and software needs, cost estimating, scheduling, and human resource management.
 Students are required to design feasibility plans based on current research.
 Principles, methods, tools, and techniques available to assist managers in planning, implementing, and controlling projects are also discussed.
 Practical projects and the implications for managers are addressed.
-Course was previously taught BUAD 448.
 (Credit not granted for both MIST 445 and CIST 461.)